crocs-muni/usable-cert-validation/_guides/mbedtls.md

 <div class="section"><div class="container" markdown="1">

 {:.text-success}

 ## Optional: Checking the result of peer certificate validation

 If certificate validation fails, `mbedtls_ssl_handshake()` will always fail with the same error message.
 In that case, it is often useful to examine the specific certificate validation error as follows.
-You can find explanations of certificate validation messages in the official [documentation](https://tls.mbed.org/api/group__x509__module.html) or on our [page](https://x509errors.org/mbedtls#mbedtls).
+You can find explanations of certificate validation messages in the official [documentation](https://tls.mbed.org/api/group__x509__module.html) or on our [dedicated page](/mbedtls#mbedtls).

 ```c
 /* Manually retrieve the result of certificate validation. */